+Arcachon Bay Pilot Fact Sheet

+Julien Dalle, Christophe Briere

+Ecosystem type

+Semi-closed lagoon ecosystem open to the Atlantic Ocean and dominated by Zosteria noltei and Zosteria marina seagrass meadows.

+Key habitats

-Arcachon Bay Pilot Fact Sheet Julien Dalle, Mathis Cognat alters 48% of the spite its regressive Zoste mair Country: France Ecosystem type Semi-closed lagoon ecosystem open to the Atlantic Ocean and dominated by Zostera noltei and Zosteria marina seagrass meadows.
-Key habitats - Marine habitat 70 km: Zostera noltei meadows, Zostera marina meadows, mudflats and sandbanks - Intertidal habitats 7 km: Numerous species typical for silt, mudflats and seashores the ecological balance.
-Among the marine mammals present in the Bay of Biscay, 13 species are frequently observed off the coast of the Marine Natural Park or near the openbed plays an essential role in the maintenance of The Arcachon Basin shelters 48% of the dwarf eelgrass beds in France.
-Despite its regressing surface these last few years, this Zostera noltei Key species More than five hundred bird species use the Arcachon Basin during migration, wintering, or reproduction.
-The pilot site is of great importance for a wide range of species, such as Brent Geese, Seahorses, Grey Seals.
+Marine habitat - 70 km: Zostera noltei meadows, Zostera marina meadows, mudflats and sandbanks Intertidal habitats - 7 km: Numerous species typical for silt, mudflats and seashores $\bigcirc$ Key species More than five hundred bird species use the Arcachon Basin during migration, wintering, or reproduction.
+The pilot site is of great importance for a wide range of species, such as Brent Geese, Zostera seahorses, grey seals.
 From October to February, migratory passage birds are replaced by migratory wintering birds such as the Dark-bellied Brent Goose, which has over 70 000 individuals present each winter, accounting for more than 25% of the global population.
 Wintering birds, mostly from northern Europe, find milder conditions in the Bay of Arcachon to spend the winter and replenish their energy reserves before returning to their nesting grounds.

-Figure 1: Localization of Arcachon Bay and the environmental factors ing of the Basin, such as dolphins, harbor porpoises, and whales.
+The Arcachon Basin shelters 48% of the dwarf eelgrass beds in France.
+Despite its regressing surface these last few years, this dwarf eelgrass bed plays an essential role in the maintenance of the ecological balance.
+Among the marine mammals present in the Bay of Biscay, 13 species are frequently observed off the coast of the Marine Natural Park or near the opening of the Basin, such as dolphins, harbor porpoises, and whales.
 On the coast, the presence of seals is natural and regular, especially in winter; they are often young and weak individuals.
 The sandbanks of the open basin and the beaches can also constitute natural resting places for these species.
 Organisation responsible for the pilot Seaboost, a French subsidiary of Egis Group working on ecological restoration issues, is leading the Arcachon Bay pilot.
 Other EGIS teams, INRAE and Ifremer (both are research institutes), are also involved in this pilot.
-Pressures, threats and issues The Arcachon Basin is one of the largest Zostera noltei meadows in Europe.
+Pressures, threats and issues The Arcachon Basin is one of the largest Zostera seagrass meadows in Europe.
 These seagrass meadows have been declining for decades due to diverse anthropogenic pressures.
 The increasing urbanisation, agriculture and development of tourism areas have impaired seagrass, with mechanical degradation (anchoring for instance) and changes in local conditions.
 Local oyster farming, is a key activity for local economy, but it also has negative impacts on local hydrodynamics and sediment behavior.
-With the increase of water temperature related to global change and the increase of water turbidity related to seagrass fragmentation and loss, Zostera noltei (fig 2) and Zostera marina (fig 3) progressively disappear from the Arcachon Basin due to positive feedback processes (fig 4).
-Expected impact of the project The project is exploring a new restoration approach focusing on hydrodynamics.
-It aims at reducing hydrodynamics, then increasing sediment deposition, reducing bottom shear stress, and reducing water turbidity.
-These will contribute to facilitating seagrass anchoring, horizontal and vertical growth from near to far, and large-scale stabilisation and restoration of local seagrass meadows.
-On a larger scale, it will provide an "ecological restoration" tool for local governance that can
+With the increase of water temperature related to global change and the increase of water turbidity related to seagrass fragmentation and loss, Zosteria noltei (fig 1) and Zosteria marina (fig 2) progressively disappear from the Arcachon Basin due to positive feedback processes (fig 3).